 If you are looking to upload an existing Magento 2 site to the server, again select Magento 2 from the drop down menu but just make sure that “Install Application” is not selected.

 By selecting the application from the drop down menu, this will mean that the platform will set up the following for you:

 - Correct folder structure for Magento 2

 - PHP Limits specifically tuned for Magento 2

 - Scheduled Tasks (Cron Jobs)

-Please note that it is not possible to select the application after the site has been added to STORM.
-It has to be done at the point of adding the site to STORM.
+Please note that it is not possible to select the application after the site has been added to the platform.
+It has to be done at the point of adding the site to the platform.

 Scheduled tasks (Cron Jobs)

 In previous Magento 2 versions (version below 2.4) There are three cron jobs that need to be set up in order for Magento 2 to function correctly.
 However as of Magento 2.4 there is just the one Cron job that is required for Magento to work.
-This cron job gets set up automatically for you if have selected Magento 2 as the application when adding the site to STORM.
+This cron job gets set up automatically for you if have selected Magento 2 as the application when adding the site to the platform.

 You can check these have been set up correctly in the website dashboard under “Scheduled Tasks”